seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 how AMReX evaluates the same criteria in the presence of an embedded boundary, where a covered cell is skipped and a difference is taken only across a face the geometry leaves open.

+``vorticity`` needs one step more.
+It is derived from a centered difference of the velocities that is not itself masked, so a water cell touching the coast already carries the land-side velocity inside its own value.
+Such a cell is therefore skipped as well, rather than merely not differenced across.
+This is a workaround for the derived field being unmasked and can be dropped once it is not.

 Nothing else is untagged.
 A region named explicitly with ``in_box_lo``/``in_box_hi`` (or the index-space forms) is refined in full, land included, which is usually what is wanted when the region of interest straddles a coast.
 Land may also end up refined because it is adjacent to a tagged region, or because